Simple Content Marketing Playbook for SaaS

 Essentially, by giving people useful things for free that help them do their job more effectively, they'll come back to you when they need your paid service.

-Integrating Your SaaS Into Your Blog Posts
+How to Integrate Your SaaS Into Your Blog Posts

 The great part about content marketing for SaaS is that you can integrate your product into content in a natural, useful way.
 You get the chance to show off how your software can help people solve real problems.